dogmaticcentral/CG/README.md

 ## ICGC

- A general note: throughout the pipeline, you will find scripts disabled by having exit() right on the top if the file.
+ A general note: throughout the pipeline, you will find scripts disabled by having exit() right on the top of the file.
  These are the scripts that drop tables and/or store without checking.
 Enable them by commenting the exit line.
  (The advice is to put the comment back in once the script is done.)